linux-automation/meta-lxatac/README.md

 ### Option B - `meta-lxatac` as git submodule in custom layer

-Create a new empty `meta-lxatac-example` layer inside a new project somewhere outside the already cloned `meta-lxatac` hierarchy.
+Create a new empty `meta-lxatac-example` layer inside a new project and somewhere outside the already cloned `meta-lxatac` hierarchy.

     # We can reuse the artifacts we have already built.